Restoration Project Advisor

-- Ability to communicate effectively to a wide variety of audiences including landowners, contractors, partner organizations, and financial team.
+- Ability to communicate effectively to a wide variety of audiences including landowners, contractors, partner organizations, and the Conservancy’s financial team.

-- A minimum of 5 years’ experience of combined on-the-ground restoration experience and “full-cycle” grant process, taking a project from contracting through completion.
+- Minimum of 5 years’ experience of combined on-the-ground restoration experience and “full-cycle” grant process, taking a project from contracting through completion.

 - Experience with federal environmental restoration funding programs such as National Fish and Wildlife Foundation’s Chesapeake Bay Stewardship Fund and USDA Farm Bill cost-share programs required.

 - The successful candidate will demonstrate excellent attention to detail and the ability to manage and track workflows integrating programmatic, technical, and financial colleagues who serve as essential partners in delivering high-quality tracking and reporting.

 - Experience coordinating with multiple conservation organizations and maintaining continued communication.

 - Chesapeake Conservancy is a fast-paced environment where self-initiative, epic collaboration, and teamwork are both valued and expected.